bbauska/meta-react-basics/README.md

 Here at Meta, we have a core set of UI components that were actually able to reuse across the site.

-This means that we\'re able to build a lot of functionality into these core UI components like accessibility.
+This means that we&apos;re able to build a lot of functionality into these core UI components like accessibility.

-I think we\'re able to have like a high-quality bar across the site just because we\'re reusing components everywhere and we\'re able to share code even across Facebook and Instagram and Messenger.
+I think we&apos;re able to have like a high-quality bar across the site just because we&apos;re reusing components everywhere and we&apos;re able to share code even across Facebook and Instagram and Messenger.

-I think that\'s a really unique part of React.
+I think that&apos;s a really unique part of React.

-It\'s really interesting because if I find a bug and a core UI component and I fix it, I\'m not only fixing it for my one-use case, I\'m fixing it for use cases across the site.
+It&apos;s really interesting because if I find a bug and a core UI component and I fix it, I&apos;m not only fixing it for my one-use case, I&apos;m fixing it for use cases across the site.

-I think it\'s a really smart way to use engineering effort, you\'re fixing a bug once and you\'re solving one problem everywhere.
+I think it&apos;s a really smart way to use engineering effort, you&apos;re fixing a bug once and you&apos;re solving one problem everywhere.

 I would say the biggest competitor of React is Angular.

-Angular is a bit different from React in that it\'s a full-fledged solution for an app or website.
+Angular is a bit different from React in that it&apos;s a full-fledged solution for an app or website.

-You don\'t really need to integrate with third-party libraries when using Angular.
+You don&apos;t really need to integrate with third-party libraries when using Angular.

-Whereas with React, it\'s just a client-side library.
+Whereas with React, it&apos;s just a client-side library.

-You do need to figure out how you\'re going to do routing and server client communication.
+You do need to figure out how you&apos;re going to do routing and server client communication.

 I would say React provides more flexibility with creating these complex